HenrikBengtsson/port4me/README.md

 * A _[Linear congruential generator (LCG)](https://en.wikipedia.org/wiki/Linear_congruential_generator)_ will be used to generate the pseudo-random port sequence
   - the current implementation uses the "ZX81" LCG parameters $m=2^{16} + 1$, $a=75$, and $c=74$.
 This requires 32-bit integer arithmetic, because the modulus parameter $m > 2^{16}$
-  - the LCG algorithm should not assume that the current LCG seed is within $[0,m-1]$, i.e. it should apply $seed = seed MOD m$ first to avoid integer overflow
+  - the LCG algorithm should not assume that the current LCG seed is within $[0,m-1]$, i.e. it should modulo $m$ on the seed first to avoid integer overflow

 * A _32-bit integer string hashcode_ will be used to generate a valid random seed from an ASCII character string of any length.
 The hashcode algorithm is based on the Java hashcode algorithm, but uses unsigned 32-bit integers in $[0,2^{32}-1]$, instead of signed ones in $[-2^{31},2^{31}-1]$